-Today is the 68th birthday of Charles Finkel, one of the pioneers of the better beer movement.
-He founded Merchant du Vin in 1978, the company responsible for importing a number of word-class beers to the U.S., including a a few favorites of mind: Traquair, Ayinger, Westmalle, Rochefort and Orval.
+Today is the 78th birthday of Charles Finkel, one of the pioneers of the better beer movement.
+He founded Merchant du Vin in 1978, the company responsible for importing a number of word-class beers to the U.S., including a few favorites of mind: Traquair, Ayinger, Westmalle, Rochefort and Orval.
 He also started the Seattle brewpub, Pike Brewing , in 1989, where Fal Allen was head brewer there from 1990-96.
 I first met Charlie around 1996 during a visit to Seattle.
 The following year, the Finkels sold both Pike Brewing and Merchant du Vin.
 In 2006, they bought back Pike Brewing.
-In Chicago for CBC a couple of years ago, I was fortunate enough to spend an evening out and about town with the Finkels, and recently I wrote a profile of them for Beer Connoisseur.
+In Chicago for CBC a couple of years ago, I was fortunate enough to spend an evening out and about town with the Finkels, and I wrote a profile of them for Beer Connoisseur a few years back.
 Charlie and his wife Rose Ann are some of my favorite people in the industry.
 Join me in wishing Charlie a very happy birthday.

-Charlie at CBC in Chicago last year, with Mark Blasingame, owner of the Map Room.
+Charlie at CBC in Chicago a few years ago, with Mark Blasingame, owner of the Map Room.